Our Vision

 Experience

-We design each Living Summer School to be unique immersions in the territory of Southwest Flanders.
+We design each Living Summer School to be unique immersions in the territory.
 Living Summer Schools are short but intense.
 They aim at providing participants with practical tools to handle fast pased design sprints with a sense of climate and social urgency.

 Living